 Selling securities at a loss to offset capital gains is a classic yearend tax planning technique.
-When implementing, be careful not to violate the "wash sale rule," which disallows recognition of any loss if a taxpayer buys or enters into a contract to buy substantially identical securities 30 calendar days before or after the date of sale.
-If you do not want to be out of the market for an entire month, you can "double up" on your position by November 30, wait 30 days, then sell the original loss position on Thursday, December 31, and recognize the loss this year.
+When implementing, be careful not to violate the "wash sale rule," which disallows recognition of any loss if a taxpayer buys or enters into a contract to buy "substantially identical" securities 30 calendar days before or after the loss sale trade date.
+If you do not want to be out of the market for an entire month, you can "double up" on your position.
+For example, buy the identical position at the current price-by November 28, wait 30 days, then sell the original loss position on Friday, December 29, and potentially recognize the loss this year.